 Building a similar movement for space is going to be hard, come with its own challenges, and may take a generation.
 But it also has a couple of advantages that neither Environmentalists or Conservatives started with or have today.

 First – It starts from the political center.

 There is an enormous residual pride on our heritage in space and the fact that we, as Americans, were the first and so far only country to land astronauts on the moon.
 That pride is why no politician would consider shuttering NASA today.
-Starve it for funds and constrain its growth, yes.
+Starve it for funds and constrain its growth for a lack of a governing vision and strategic vision, yes.
 But cut it back drastically and close out the American story of venturing into space?
 Not a chance.
 Our space program is on par with Mom and Apple Pie.
 It is closely intertwined with the American Dream and there is a reasonable narrative that can be created that a bigger future in space is also our best shot at a more prosperous, high growth future that benefits all rather than a winner-take-all economy that rewards a relative few.